WaterPeach69565/cs121-coding-projects/README.md

 # cs121-coding-projects
-All my porjects and programs from this year
+All my projects and programs from this year(2024)

 In this file you will find projects 1-3